-Activities in and around the Shoals have been plentiful so far this year, and it looks like they will only get bigger and better with each passing Inside this magazine, we'll give you a glimpse of the four cities which comprise the Shoals: Florence in Lauderdale County, Muscle Shoals, Sheffield and Tuscumbia in Colbert County.
+Activities in and around the Shoals have been plentiful so far this year. and it looks like they will only get bigger and better with each passing Inside this magazine, we'll give you a glimpse of the four cities which comprise the Shoals: Florence in Lauderdale County, Muscle Shoals, Sheffield and Tuscumbia in Colbert County.
 Visit them all and the surrounding areas.
-Some have special celebrations you can't miss out on like the fireworks in Waterloo, Oktoberfest in St. Florian and Sledgefest in Leighton.
+Some have special celebrations you can't miss out on like 1 Table in downtown Florence, the Farm Toy Show in Sheffield and the Dickens Christmas Festival in Tuscumbia.
 The area is also a perfect place to enjoy the outdoors, whether it be down by the river fishing or hiking the miles of trails throughout Colbert, Lauderdale and Franklin counties.
-The creeks and branches of the Tennessee River also lend themselves to great sailing, kayaking and The Shoals is also known for its music and the great musicians who have recorded right here.
+The creeks and branches of the Tennessee River also lend themselves to great sailing, kayaking and The Shoals also is known for its music and the great musicians who have recorded right here.
 There are so many places and events to explore throughout the year to soak up and enjoy.
 Some of the events to enjoy, just to name a few, include the W.C.
-Handy Festival, the Belle Mont Celtic Festival and Sledgefest.
+Handy Festival, the Belle Mont Celtic Festival, Sledgefest and the return of ShoalsFest.
 Then there are plenty of places to visit to soak up the rich music history such as the Alabama Music Hall of Fame, FAME Studios and Muscle Shoals Sound Studio.
 The Shoals has a rich history and its fair share of myths and legends.
 Long before the first track was recorded here, the American Indians fittingly nicknamed the Tennessee River the "Singing River."
 You'll also find that one of the most notorious criminals in our nation's history paid a visit to the Take your time to absorb all that the Shoals has to offer.
 You'll understand why countless visitors return because just being here gets better and better.
 We're confident you'll agree that the Shoals should be added to your travel plans every year.
 ON THE COVER